natefaubion/purescript-routing-duplex/README.md

   | Update a

 derive instance genericCRU :: Generic (CRU a) _

+instance showCRU :: Show a => Show (CRU a) where -- for the repl show cru = genericShow cru
 ```

 Next, we’ll again use the `sum` function to write a codec for this sum type.
 We don’t know how to handle `a`, so we’ll accept a codec to handle it as an argument.
 We’d like to handle three cases: